 Tell everyone you know that you are looking for a new home.
 Surprising things sometimes happen.
-For example, you might hear about a home that is just becoming available on the market.
+For example, you might hear about a home that isabout to become available on the market.

-- Check out real estate websites, such as realtor.ca.
-These websites give information and pictures of a wide range of properties.
-Most sites let you search by location, price, number of bedrooms, and other features.
+- Check out real estate websites, or create an account with Greater Calgary Real Estate for auto-notification searches. .
+Our website give information and pictures of a wide range of properties allowing you search by location, price, number of bedrooms, and other features.

 - Drive, bike or walk around a neighbourhood that interests you and look for “For Sale” signs.
-This is a good way to find homes that are being sold by the owner and are not listed with an agent.
+This is a good way to find homes that are being sold by the owner or an agent.

 - Visit new development sites - If you want a Realtor to help you, make sure you attend these homes with your Realtor.

-- If you are looking for a newly built home, you can see available models and get information from builders.
+- If you are looking for a newly built home, your realtor can make appointments with the builder and find out about all available models and information available.

 - Keep records

 - Whether you have a realtor or are looking by yourself, visit lots of homes before choosing one.
-Some things to compare are the home’s energy rating, utility costs, property taxes and major repairs.
+Items to note are the home’s energy rating, utility costs, property taxes and major repairs.
 These will affect your monthly housing expenses.
 You can ask to see copies of utility and other bills.
 Use the CMHC Home Hunting Comparison Worksheet to make sure you get all the information you need to compare homes.

 - Check out the property’s current financing